AngievR05/shelfy_react_app/README.md

 ---

 ## 📜 License
-Licensed under the **MIT License** — feel free to fork, improve, or build upon this project.
+Licensed under the **MIT License**, feel free to fork, improve, or build upon this project.